geeper-io/llm-operator/docs/CRD_REFERENCE.md

 ## Overview

-The Geeper.AI operator provides a unified `LMDeployment` CRD that allows you to declaratively deploy Ollama instances with specified models and optionally connect them to OpenWebUI, Tabby, and custom plugins.
+The Geeper.AI operator provides a unified `LMDeployment` CRD that allows you to declaratively deploy Ollama instances with specified models and optionally connect them to OpenWebUI, Tabby, and custom tools.
 The operator automatically manages the underlying Kubernetes resources including Deployments, Services, and Ingresses.

 ## LMDeployment